electrode-io/electrode-native/docs/getting-started/getting-started.md

 ```

 Please pick one emulator or device when prompted.
-Once `ern` command execution is complete, you will see your first `MovieListApp` MiniApp running.
+Once `ern` command execution is complete, you will see your first `MovieListMiniApp` MiniApp running.
 If you have already used React Native, you'll notice that this MiniApp is just the same as the React Native default starter app.

 ## Creating the Miniapp UI